-To prevent collisions, and for flight safety, please follow these simple rules.
+TO PREVENT COLLISIONS, AND FOR FLIGHT SAFETY, PLEASE FOLLOW THESE SIMPLE RULES.

-1. Priorities: except when normal national flying rules apply, helicopter pilots are to give priority to other helicopters in the following order of importance: a) The FIA/ASN Safety and Technical helicopters (if the helicopters are operating)

-b) The local Emergency Medical Services

-c) The local Police and other security agencies

-d)Camera-equipped TV helicopters filming the stages.
-In case of a Rally incident, b) and c) would have priority.

-2. The TV helicopter will announce its presence on stages when following cars at low level.

-3. If flying within 1000 ft of a rally stage, fly only in the direction of the stage.
-Minimum height above stage is 500 ft.
-If crossing a stage, try to do so at right angles, and at least 1000 ft.
+- 1. Priorities: except when normal national flying rules apply, helicopter pilots are to give priority to other helicopters in the following order of importance: - a) The FIA/ASN Safety and Technical helicopters (if the helicopters are operating) - b) The local Emergency Medical Services - c) The local Police and other security agencies - d) Camera-equipped TV helicopters filming the stages.
+In case of a Rally incident, b) and c) would have priority. - 2.
+The TV helicopter will announce its presence on stages when following cars at low level. - 3.
+If flying within 1000 meters of a rally stage, fly only in the direction of the stage.
+Minimum height above stage is 500 meters.
+If crossing a stage, try to do so at right angles, and at least 1000 meters.
 Try to land at least 100 m away from the stage.
-If landing/taking off within 100 m of a live stage, only do so after a competing car has just passed, and fly away from the stage, so as not to distract the competitor.
-Do not attempt to follow a competing car by helicopter under any circumstances.
+If landing/taking off within 100 m of a live stage, only do so after a competing

-4. Be aware that the TV helicopter will often follow the leading cars over the same stretch of special stage, at very low level.

-5. Ensure that you know the start time of each stage, and be on the ground by then.
-Understand the running intervals between competing cars.

-6. Near stages and service areas, have your landing light on.

-7. In the event of a Rally incident, the medical helicopter may need your landing place if there is nowhere else to land in the stage.
-Ensure that the pilot remains with the helicopter and be ready to move if need be.

-- 8. Do not fly too close to the public (quote national rules). - 9.
+- car has just passed, and fly away from the stage, so as not to distract the competitor.
+Do not attempt to follow a competing car by helicopter under any circumstances. - 4.
+Be aware that the TV helicopter will often follow the leading cars over the same stretch of special stage, at very low level. - 5.
+Ensure that you know the start time of each stage, and be on the ground by then.
+Understand the running intervals between competing cars. - 6.
+Near stages and service areas, have your landing light on. - 7.
+In the event of a Rally incident, the medical helicopter may need your landing place if there is nowhere else to land in the stage.
+Ensure that the pilot remains with the helicopter and be ready to move if need be. - 8.
+Do not fly too close to the public (quote national rules). - 9.
 Quote national weather limitation flying rules.

-Helicopter landing zone at Service Areas
+HELICOPTER LANDING ZONE AT SERVICE AREAS